All Episodes

 This ruling was delayed pending another hearing.

-In August 2000, another court ordered him medicated, and the appeal went to the 8th Circuit Court, who decided not to rehear the case on a 5-4 vote.
+In August 2000, another court ordered him medicated, and the appeal went to the Eighth Circuit Court, who decided not to rehear the case on a 5-4 vote.

-Ultimately, in June 2003, the U.S. Supreme Court would weigh in and rule 6-3 in the case of Sell v.
+Ultimately, in June 2003, the U.S. Supreme Court would weigh in and rule 6-3 in the case of Sell versus United States, affirming that, quote, forcibly drugging a defendant solely for trial competence is appropriate only in limited circumstances.

 And fascinatingly, guess what?